Why working with us?

 ISPs are in the business of selling bandwidth.
-This is the main interest of the company and its shareholders.
+It is the main interest of the company and its shareholders.
 Everything else is much less important.
 They have to move fast and be aggressive in sales because market consolidation is often just around the corner, and only the biggest will survive.
-Yes, you need ISPs to deliver bandwidth, but letting them design and manage your Wi-Fi is a completely different story.
+Yes, you need ISPs to deliver bandwidth, but letting them design and manage your Wi-Fi is an entirely different story.

 • Usually a known brand—since they sell bandwidth to anybody and everybody, the chances are you’ve heard of them.

-• No ISP can cover all your hotels (if you are a chain) and thus cannot unify the guest experience accross your brand.
+• No ISP can cover all your hotels (if you are a chain) and thus cannot unify the guest experience across your brand.

 • ISPs lack the specific knowledge of a hotel Wi-Fi design.
 They copy-paste across market verticals.